emuehlstein/direwolf-display/README.md

 For hands-free Raspberry Pi setup, use the playbook in `infra/ansible/site.yml`.
-It installs required apt packages, syncs this repository to `/opt/direwolf-display`, creates the uv environment, and enables the systemd units.
+It installs required apt packages, syncs this repository to `/opt/direwolf-display`, creates the uv environment, configures Direwolf (including PTT, optional Digi/iGate rules, and SA818 programming), and enables the systemd units.

 ```bash
 ansible-galaxy collection install ansible.posix